 The application should consist of the following documents:

 Applications can be submitted every year during a two-month period beginning on December 1 and ending on January 31.
 The selection committee will consist of the PLURAL Forum members.
 The selection will be based on the originality and the coherence of the article.
-The winner of the prize will be notified on March 31 and announced on this website and on twitter.
+The winner of the prize will be notified at latest on March 31 and announced on this website and on twitter.

 The prize amounts to EUR 250 net.